MicrosoftDocs/sql-docs/docs/ssdt/how-to-execute-a-partial-query.md

 ms.custom:
   - "SSDT"
 ms.date: "02/09/2017"
-ms.prod: "sql-non-specified"
+ms.prod: "sql"
+ms.technology: ssdt
 ms.reviewer: ""
 ms.suite: ""
 ms.tgt_pltfrm: ""
 ms.topic: "article"
 ms.assetid: af04ab37-6cbb-4185-9382-e5922fa5b1df
 caps.latest.revision: 11
-author: "JennieHubbard"
+author: "stevestein"
-ms.author: "jhubbard"
+ms.author: "sstein"
-manager: "jhubbard"
+manager: "craigg"
 ---
 # How to: Execute a Partial Query
 The Transact\-SQL Editor allows you to highlight a specific segment of the script and execute it as a single query.
 This makes it easy for you to debug sections of complex queries.